N1ghteyes/apicore/README.md

 In more general terms, using a request to twitter as an example:
 see: https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline.html

 > *In this instance twitter requires us to specify a file ending.
-As such the endpoint must be called as an encausulated string*
+As such the endpoint must be called as an encapsulated string*

 ```php
 $response = $api->GET->statuses->{"user_timeline.json"}(["screen_name" => "noradio"]);